Jayash/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/parallel programming in java/Data flow Synchronization and Pipelining/README.md

 point-to-point synchronization can be used to build a one-dimensional pipeline with p tasks (stages), T_0, . . . , T_{p−1} p−1.
 For example, three important stages in a medical imaging pipeline are denoising, registration, and segmentation.

 We performed a simplified analysis of the WORK and SPAN for pipeline parallelism as follows.
-Let n be the number of input items and p the number of stages in the pipeline, WORK = n × p is the total work that must be done for all data items, and CPL = n + p −1 is the spanor critical path length for the pipeline.
-Thus, the ideal parallelism is PAR= WORK /CPL = np / (n + p − 1).
+Let n be the number of input items and p the number of stages in the pipeline, **WORK = n × p** is the total work that must be done for all data items, and **CPL = n + p −1** is the spanor critical path length for the pipeline.
+Thus, the ideal parallelism is **PAR= WORK /CPL = np / (n + p − 1)**.
 This formula can be validated by considering a few boundary cases.
 When p = 1, the ideal parallelism degenerates to PAR = 1, which confirms that   the computation is sequential when only one stage is available.
 Likewise, when n = 1, the ideal parallelism again degenerates to PAR = 1, which confirms that the computation is sequential when only one data item is available.
 When n is much larger than p (n » p), then the ideal parallelism approaches PAR = p in  the limit, which is the best possible case.

-The synchronization required for pipeline parallelism can be implemented using phasers by  allocating an   array of phasers, such that phaser {\tt ph[i]}ph[i] is “signalled” in iteration i by a call to {\tt ph[i].arrive()}ph[i].arrive() as follows:
+The synchronization required for pipeline parallelism can be implemented using phasers by allocating an array of phasers, such that phaser ph[i] is “signalled” in iteration i by a call to ph[i].arrive() as follows:

 ```
 // Code for pipeline stage i